mrspaceman/KtJournalPrompts/README.md

 To use MariaDb I have run a docker container using the following commands from a wsl terminal.

-1. Create a directory for the database to store persistent data and set it's user so that we can execute mariadb without needing root access:
+1. Create a directory for the database to store persistent data and set its user so that we can execute mariadb without needing root access:

 ```shell